dobkeratops/rfcs/0000-placeholder_hole_syntax.md

 # Alternatives

--Experiment with similar functionality using an obscure unicode character for the same purpose, without changine the parser.
+-Experiment with similar functionality using an obscure unicode character for the same purpose, without changing the parser.
 -Code with placeholders could be treated as "unimplemented", or it could fail to compile.
--The placeholder could merely be placed in the AST, and left to other tools using the Rust API to make suggestoins.
+-The placeholder could merely be placed in the AST, and left to external tools using the Rust API to make suggestions.
 -just wait for a traditional IDE.

 # Unresolved questions